F4FXL/DStarGateway/README.md

 # 1. Introduction
 This is a port of G4KLX Jonathan Naylor's [ircddbGateway](https://github.com/g4klx/ircDDBGateway).
-It is wxWidgets free and has minimal dependencies to boost (header libs only), libconfig++ and libcurl
+It is wxWidgets free and has minimal dependencies to boost (header libs only) and libcurl

 # 2. Current State
 ## 2.1.
 Code sanity